Kimberly Rivers rsvped for Mi Gente Mi Aire / My People My Air - Oxnard Meeting 2018-11-13 16:35:49 -0800

 I’m listening to the audio book version of Bill McKibbon’s “Oil and Honey” (available at our local library) and am so enjoying it.

-By signing below I declare my support of the appeal of the Renaissance Petroleum expansion of the Cabrillo Oil Field in Oxnard.
-The project was approved by Ventura County without proper assessment related to environmental justice and the County has failed to consider the whole of the project as required by the California Environmental Quality Act (CEQA).
+We support CFROG's & Food and Water Watch's appeal of the Renaissance Petroleum expansion of the Cabrillo Oil Field - without proper assessment related to environmental justice issues and when the whole of the project is not being fully considered as required by the California Environmental Quality Act (CEQA).

 Grant the CFROG & Food and Water Watch Appeal!